Skip to main content

 Writing:

 1. Write an amazing book.
 You write an amazing book by writing, re-writing, and writing again.
 It's the hardest part to sit in a chair and start writing everyday.
 I still struggle.
 Get the book written before reading the rest of this post.
-If you are lost and fumbling around in your writing, read GMC by Debra Dixon.
-It will get you to finish.
-Remember all fiction is conflict, and characters must have goals, motivation, and conflict to have a story.
+If you are lost and fumbling around in your writing, try reading GMC by Debra Dixon.
+It will get you to finish the book, or at least it did me.
+Find a craft book, youtube video, or a blog post.
+Whatever helps you figure out what you need to do to finish a story.

 The main 3 programs I've seen used for writing are Microsoft Word, Google Docs (free), or Scrivener.
 There are many more than this.
 Pick what works for you, and always email yourself a copy or backup your writing however you choose.